ayushoverhere/Mini-Project-Keylogger/README.md

 # 🔥Mini-project-Keylogger
-As a mini project, We developed keylogging software in python3 that captures keystrokes, including on-screen keyboard keys, and transmits key logs through email with regard to a timer.
+As a mini project, We developed keylogging software in Python3 that records keystrokes, including on-screen keyboard keys, and delivers keylogs through email in response to a timer.